CHC-Index/CHC-Index/README.md

 in terms of effectiveness and efficiency for k-core and k-truss models on attributed homogeneous graphs and attributed heterogeneous graphs.

-NOTE: Due to the temporary inaccessibility of the anonymous repository, we are unable to upload the latest refactored code and README file.
-We will upload them as soon as the server is restored.
-In the meantime, our code is temporarily available at https://github.com/CHC-Index/CHC-Index (**with no author information revealed**).
 # 2 Requirements
 The experiments have been run on a Linux server with a 2.1 GHZ, 64 GB memory Linux server.
 Most of the algorithms are implemented with C++ and compiled by g++-12 except SEA algorithm.